 “I think you guys really get me!”

-- All users who we tested with were thrilled to see detailed information pertaining to children and family and felt they could trust the platform.
+All users who we tested with were thrilled by the information they saw and felt they could trust the platform.

-- 80% of the users remarked on the customisation based on their preferences and quite excited to try the product once it was live.
+80% of the users were quite excited to try the product once it was live.

 “I barely noticed answering the questions.
 It was all tap, tap, tap.”

-- 90% of our users found that the questions capturing their preferences were structured quite well and could be answered easily.
+90% of our users found that the app's questions were structured quite well and could be answered easily.